 Scenario 3

 Another sensor (Sensor B) is near the hospital right where a wildfire is located.
 It sends anomalous data to the server, that finds out something is wrong when checking the thresholds for temperature.
-The server then sends a request to Sensor B to up its update frequency and stores the Warning in a cache, while still sending data to the Time Series DB and the values cache.
+Sensor B then increases its frequency and the server stores the Warning in a cache, while still sending data to the Time Series DB and the values cache.
 Sensor B starts sending data more frequently, and the server keeps the warning up for the client for as long as the values are above the threshold.

 [Continues with Scenario 4]